As a Hartwick student, you have the power to help create even more.

 Our biggest pep rally and competition of the year in support of Hartwick College athletics and their fans.
 Show your Hawk pride and win fun prizes.

-Another class event sponsored by the Student Alumni Association, sophomores make their own sundaes, win great raffle prizes, hear about exciting things to get involved in on campus, and meet faculty and staff.
+Sponsored by the Sophomore Class, sophomores make their to the local skating rink or bring the skating rink to campus! win great raffle prizes, hear about exciting things to get involved in on campus, and meet faculty and staff.

 Marks and celebrates 171 days until graduation for members of the senior class.
 The Young Alumni Director is elected during this Student Alumni Association sponsored event.
 This position represents the class on the Hartwick Alumni Association Board of Directors.